About

 Chad Coker, Ross & Baruzzini

-Chad Coker, P.E., LEED AP BD+C, and Director of Operations for Higher Education and Research at Ross & Baruzzini.
+Chad Coker, P.E., LEED AP BD+C, and Managing Principal, MEP Central at Ross & Baruzzini.
 He has over 10 years of experience analyzing and designing mechanical systems with a focus on managing projects for science & technology facilities for the higher education, healthcare, and commercial markets.
 He graduated with a degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign.
 He is an active member of the USGBC Missouri Gateway Chapter, International Institute for Sustainable Laboratories, and ASHRAE.

 Secretary